 North Beach has the feel of a coastal beach town, but it is closer and smaller than one of the larger beach areas on the Eastern Shore.
 The beach has a boardwalk, stores, umbrella rentals, and plenty of parking.

-Note: Brownies Beach is not open for out of county residents in 2021.
-I know, I am crying too… but hopefully they will be open again in 2022!
+Note: Brownies Beach is still not open for out of county residents in 2023 and it looks like it might be closed for a really long time.
+I know, I am crying too… but hopefully they will be open again… at some point.